 Mash banana, add to the butter/sugar egg mixture.
 If the bananas are very soft, just add to the bowl, the paddle or beaters will mash the banana.

-Mix in buttermilk until blended well.
+Mix in buttermilk and vanilla until blended well.
 Turn off mixer.

 Combine all of the dry ingredients into a bowl, and pour all at once into the wet mixture.